nguyenanhtuan1102/resume-screening-app/README.md

 ```

 ### 6. Vectorizing text data:
-The cleaned resume text is transformed into numerical features suitable for machine learning.
-TF-IDF (Term Frequency-Inverse Document Frequency) is employed to represent each resume as a vector, capturing the importance of words based on their frequency within the document and their overall infrequency across the entire dataset.
+Text data cannot be directly used for machine learning algorithms, so we need to convert it into a numerical format.
+We use the TF-IDF (Term Frequency-Inverse Document Frequency) vectorization technique to transform the cleaned resume text into a matrix of TF-IDF features.
+This process assigns numerical values to each word in the resume based on its frequency and importance in the document and the entire dataset.

 ``` bash
 from sklearn.feature_extraction.text import TfidfVectorizer